karmab/kcli/docs/index.md

 - `timeout` Defaults to 2700.
 Custom connectionPooltimeout
 - `force_pool` Defaults to False.
 Whether to check source pool of image and relocate when it doesn't match specified pool
 - `restricted` Defaults to False.
 Prevents create folder operations
+- `serial` Defaults to False.
+Enables serial console for each vm using an aleatory port on the corresponding host

 Note that pool in Vsphere context refers to datastore.